-- (1) This column discloses the actual salary earned during the fiscal year indicated. - (2) This amount is equal to the number of RSUs multiplied by the weighted average closing price of the common shares of the Corporation on the Toronto Stock Exchange in the last five days immediately prior to the grant.
+- (1) This column discloses the actual salary earned during the fiscal year indicated. - (2) This amount is equal to the number of RSUs multiplied by the weighted average trading price of the common shares of the Corporation on the Toronto Stock Exchange in the last five days immediately prior to the grant.
 See "Long-Term Incentive Plan RSUs" above.
-It should be noted that the granting of RSUs is based on the performance of a Named Executive Officer during the previous fiscal year than the fiscal year indicated and that the actual value received will be different as it will depend on the value of the Corporation shares at the end of the Performance Cycle. - (3) This column discloses the total value of stock options (or SARs) at the time of grant.
-It should be noted that the granting of stock options (or SARs) is based on the performance of a Named Executive Officer during the previous fiscal year than the fiscal year indicated.
+It should be noted that the granting of RSUs is based on the performance of a NEO during the previous fiscal year than the fiscal year indicated and that the actual value received will be different as it will depend on the value of the Corporation shares at the end of the Performance Cycle.
+In the case of Messrs.
+Perron, Lessard and Coursol, this amount refers to RSUs granted in 2014 as "welcome grants". - (3) This column discloses the total value of stock options (or SARs) at the time of grant.
+It should be noted that the granting of stock options (or SARs) is based on the performance of a NEO during the previous fiscal year than the fiscal year indicated.
+In the case of Messrs.
+Perron, Lessard and Coursol, this amount refers to stock options granted in 2014 as "welcome grants".
 These figures do not reflect the current value of the stock options (or SARs) or the value, if any, that may be realized if and when the stock options (or SARs) are exercised.
-The value of the stock option (or SAR) awards was calculated using the Black-Scholes option-pricing model using the same assumptions used for determining the equity-based compensation expense in the Corporation's financial statements for the fiscal years ended December 31, 2013, December 31, 2012 and the seven-month fiscal year ended December 31, 2011 in accordance with the International Financial Reporting Standards (IFRS).
+The value of the stock option (or SAR) awards was calculated using the Black-Scholes option-pricing model using the same assumptions used for determining the equity-based compensation expense in the Corporation's financial statements for the fiscal years ended December 31, 2014, December 31, 2013 and December 31, 2012 in accordance with the International Financial Reporting Standards (IFRS).
 These assumptions are: